The term “Horror” has meant different things in the world of comic

 Morbius was a LIVING vampire.

-Ghost Rider had a flaming skull, but also a really neat-o
+Ghost Rider had a flaming skull, but also a really

-motorcycle.
-Even Tomb of
+neat-o motorcycle.
+Even

-old Vlad himself.
-But, my
+named Blade) as old Vlad himself.

-favorite was the Son of Satan.
+But, my favorite was the Son of Satan.

-Even now I admit to being amazed my mom had no problem with me reading a
+Even now I admit to being amazed my mom had no problem with me

-comic featuring the Devil’s pride and joy.
+reading a comic featuring the Devil’s pride and joy.

-Actually, Daimon Hellstrom was not a chip off Lucifer’s block.
+Actually, Daimon Hellstrom was not a chip off Lucifer’s

-trident that shot hellfire.
+that shot hellfire.
 His

-chest was emblazoned with a pentagram where Superman’s “S” usually
+chest was emblazoned with a pentagram where Superman’s “S”

-fangs and a spit curl that resembled horns.
+even had a cape, fangs and a spit curl that resembled horns.
+And no Batmobile for

-And no Batmobile for his guy, Daimon could conjure three fiery
+his guy, Daimon could conjure three fiery horses and a chariot

-horses and a chariot that could carry him faster than a bat out of
+that could carry him faster than a bat out of you-know-where.

 The Son of Satan.
-A comic I
+A

-the Devil made…Nah.
+could always say the Devil made…Nah.

 Happy Halloween.

-All comments (c)2002 John Steib and may not be reproduced in whole or in
+All comments (c)2002 John Steib and may not be reproduced in

-part, without written permission of the author.
+whole or in part, without written permission of the author.

 |